Bhagavan (2009 film)

 Bhagavan was released on 1 May 2009.
 Even though the film received mixed reviews, the film recovered its cost and made some profit as it was made on a low cost and filmed on a single day.

 Plot

-Months after the dreaded 2008 Mumbai attacks, a terrorist group led by Saifudeen planned bomb blasts at five locations in Cochin.
+Months after the dreaded 2008 Mumbai attacks, a terrorist group led by Saifudeen planned bomb blasts at five locations in Kochi.
 At the same time, Zachariah Thomas, the Home Minister of Kerala, arrived at the hospital for his wife's delivery.
 Meanwhile, the terrorist group was planning to kidnap the Home Minister and his newborn baby.
 Saifudeen kidnapped three neonates and Dr. Balagopal came looking for them.
 Meanwhile, the Home Minister is kidnapped by Saifudeen's men.
 In the end, Balagopal kills Saifudeen and saves the Home Minister and the infants.